cdo256/virtualsets/src/Dissertation/Basic.lagda.md

   a ▯
 ```

 Then we define a Singleton type.
-A singleton is HoTT is an element `x` in
+A singleton is HoTT \footnote{HoTT =
+Homotopy Type Theory} is an element `x` in a type `A` together with a
-a type `A` together with a proof that all other elements in the type are
+proof that all other elements in the type are equal to that
-equal to that element.
-Note that this is exactly the same as saying
+element.
+Note that this is exactly the same as saying that `A` is
-that `A` is contractable with an explicit witness `x`.
-(Definition
+contractable with an explicit witness `x`.
+(CITE: Definition copied from
-copied from 1Lab).
+1Lab).
 ```
 Singleton : ∀ {ℓ} {A : Type ℓ} → A → Type _
 Singleton x = Σ[ y ∈ _ ] x ≡ y